moniab/DataMining2Project/README.md

 7. Draw your conclusions about the basic classifiers and techniques adopted in this analysis.

-# Project Task 2 - Advanced Classifiers and Evaluation
+# Advanced Classifiers and Evaluation
 1. Using the dataset for classification prepared for Task 1 build several advanced classifiers able to predict room occupancy from the available variables.
 In particular, you are required to use SVM (linear and non-linear), NN (Single and Multilayer Perceptron), DNN (design at least two different architectures), Ensemble Classifier (RandomForest, AdaBoost and a Bagging technique in which you can select a base classifier of your choice with a justification).
 2. Evaluate each classifier using Accuracy, Precision, Recall, F1, ROC, etc; Draw your conclusion about the classifiers.
 3. Highlight in the report different aspects typical of each classifier.
 For instance for SVM: is a linear model the best way to shape the decision boundary?
 Or for NN: what are the parameter sets or the convergence criteria suggesting you are avoiding overfitting?
 How many iterations/base classifiers are needed to allow a good estimation using an ensemble method?
 Which is the feature importance for the Random Forest?